Khaled-Ayman1/ADF-Tool/README.md

 # Advanced Duplicate Filter 1.0 (Beta)#

-- ADF is a tool for filtering column duplicates relative to their number of entries in a certain row, also filling null entries into the original rows from droppable rows
+- ADF is a data analysis tool for filtering column duplicates relative to their number of entries in a certain row, also filling null entries into the original rows from droppable rows